mathe-e-botond/ds-math-notes/01-basics.md

 ### **1.2.2 Continuous probability distribution** ###

-In the case of **absolutely continuous probability distributions** the probability distribution is also called the **probability desnity function (PDF)**.
-Since the random varibale is continuous, the probability of taking of a specific value is 0.
+In the case of **absolutely continuous probability distributions** the probability distribution is also called the **probability density function (PDF)**.
+Since the random variable is continuous, the probability of taking of a specific value is 0.
 Instead we can describe the probability of a random variable taking a value from an interval

 $$Pr[a \le X \le b] = \int_a^bf(x)dx$$

-Unlike the probability the density function can take up values bigger than $1$, but the integrsaste on the complete domain needs to be $1$
+Unlike the probability the density function can take up values bigger than $1$, but the integrate on the complete domain needs to be $1$

 $$\int_{-\infty}^\infty f(x)dx = 1$$

 ### **1.2.3 Cumulative distribution function** ###

-An alternative description with a funciton of a random variable is the **cumulative distribution function** (CDF) which in both discrete and continuous case is defined as the probability of the random variable taking a value bigger or equal to $x$.
+An alternative description with a function of a random variable is the **cumulative distribution function** (CDF) which in both discrete and continuous case is defined as the probability of the random variable taking a value bigger or equal to $x$.

 $$F_X(x) = p(X <= x)$$